flipperdevices/docs/content/usage/general/flashing-firmware.md

 ## Flashing firmware

-### Preparations
+### Download latest firmware build

-1. Click the image to download latest build of full firmware:
+Click the image to download latest build of full firmware:
 [![](https://update.flipperzero.one/latest-firmware-banner.png){: width="400"}](https://update.flipperzero.one/full_firmware_latest.bin)

+### Enter DFU Mode

+DFU means Device Firmware Update.

+{{ gif("/assets/how-to-dfu.mp4") }}

+To enter DFU Mode:

+1. Press and hold :flp-btn-left: + :flp-btn-back:, just like for reboot, then wait a second
+2. Release :flp-btn-back:, but keep holding :flp-btn-left: for one more second
+3. Release :flp-btn-left:

+The display should turn off and the LED lights up in blue color, meaning you are in DFU Mode.

-2. Connect your Flipper Zero to the PC over USB
+Connect your Flipper Zero to the PC over USB.
-3. [Enter DFU Mode](switching-modes.md#dfu-mode) and check that the LED is blue

-### Uploading firmware
+### Upload firmware

 Run this command in the terminal to upload new firmware:
 ``` sh